~ 4 MIN READ

 Learn best practices and basic steps of healthcare workforce planning to help manage the dramatic shifts occurring in the industry.

 Healthcare workforce planning is a process of forecasting the staff your organization will need in the future to be able to provide the highest quality of care and operate with maximum effectiveness.
-This process helps hospitals not only identify workforce needs, but also key strategies, goals, and policies to effect positive change.
+This strategic planning process helps hospitals not only identify workforce needs, but also key strategies, goals, and policies to effect positive change.

 Most organizations have some sort of workforce plan in place, but few have an ironclad process they can rely on to pinpoint gaps and source talent.
 In this article, we’ll explain best practices and basic steps of healthcare workforce planning.